 Ultimately, it’s always a question of whether you have the budget and what other investments are necessary.
 There is no point in investing in an agency and having high converting ads if you don’t have the money to restock your inventory.

-We generally advise all sellers of a certain size, who are no longer in the early stages of selling online, to gradually outsource things like PPC so that they can focus on other things such as product development.
+We generally advise all sellers of a certain size, who are no longer in the early stages of selling online, to gradually outsource things like PPC so that they can focus on other things, for example product development.

-Also, in case of expansion, always hire a local agency to manage your PPC campaigns, as it is important to have native speakers on board, especially for tasks where you need to know the language.
+Also, in case of expansion to other marketplaces in Europe for example, always hire a local agency to manage your PPC campaigns, as it is important to have native speakers on board, especially for tasks where you need to know the language.
 Simply translating your keywords with Google translate is not going to work.

 Last but not least, you will save money on expensive PPC management and analytics tools and minimize the risk of becoming a victim of click-fraud.

-Conclusion – Leverage Amazon PPC to Get Your Sales Up and Improve Your Organic Ranking
+Conclusion – Get Your Sales Up and Improve Your Organic Ranking with Amazon PPC Ads

 In summary, Amazon PPC is a powerful tool to increase your sales and improve your ranking.
 Amazon PPC is an art form and if you want to manage your campaigns yourself you will need a lot of time, money, and perseverance.

 Especially in the beginning, it can be frustrating not getting the results you want right away.
 However, if you have a little patience and confidence, you can take your business to the next level with the help of well managed PPC campaigns.